 Electrical and Computer Engineering Building - University of Illinois at Urbana-Champaign

 The primary objective for the ECE building was to create a facility that would not only feature the latest technology and contemporary design, but one that fosters high-tech learning and collaboration among students and staff.
-Seeking a LEED Platinum certification, the facility truly lives up to its standards through its high efficiency standards and sustainable design.
+The LEED Platinum certified facility truly lives up to its standards through its high efficiency standards and sustainable design.
 An array of solar panels planned for the building’s rooftop not only help contribute to its energy consumption, but it’ll also serve as a hands-on learning tool for technology students.

 In the ever-changing worlds of academia and technology, the Electrical and Computer Engineering Building ensures the University of Illinois’ place in high-tech education while also providing students a sensibility of receiving the highest level of training in a forward-thinking environment.